monatemedia/Educational-Technologist---UCT---Pre-Interview-Test/README.md

     - 8GB RAM or more

-    - 128GB SSD storage for fast performance
+    - 128GB SSD storage or more for fast performance

     - HDMI output for external display

     - Gigabit PCI Express Network Adapter

-    - USB ports
+    - USB ports X 4 or more

 - **Software:**